The Distinguished Gentleman: Production

 Eddie Murphy appeared in this Disney-produced film after a string of Paramount Pictures star vehicles.
+He was loaned out by Disney from his then-exclusive contract with Paramount Pictures.
 Bernard Weinraub, film reviewer for The New York Times, offered his opinion that Murphy wished to "move beyond the tepid material" he had been given by Paramount.
 Writer and producer Marty Kaplan said of Murphy's involvement "I feel like I've come close to winning the jackpot".

 The film was shot at various locations in Washington, D.C.; Los Angeles; Harrisburg, Pennsylvania; Maryland, and Pasadena, California.

 Director Jonathan Lynn later said: "It was the unlikely combination of Eddie Murphy and politics that drew me to it.
 The script was by a Washington insider, Marty Kaplan, who had been Vice President Mondale's speech writer.
 I loved working with Eddie, whom I had admired since 48 Hours and Trading Places.
 He was a superbly inventive comedy actor, and a delight to work with."